elvin-ntk/suroi-wiki/app/(wiki)/healing/articles/cola.md

 - The health regeneration, however, is not linear.
 Make sure to keep your adrenaline above 50 to take advantage of it.
 - You might be able to "bait" your opponent into attacking by pretending to use a Cola, even though you don't need it.
 - Make sure you are in a safe and/or easily defensible location when using Cola, as the slowdown makes you vulnerable.
-  - If someone starts attacking you, cancel the Cola and start fighting the (default keybind is X).
+  - If someone starts attacking you, cancel the Cola and start fighting them (default keybind is X).
 - If you only have 1 or 2 Colas, it may be worth saving them until you can find another Cola or a Tablet, as then you can get the full health boost.
 - Colas are better used to "top off" your adrenaline bar, whereas Tablets are more efficient at actually filling up the bar.